PhilippeMorier/CircleChallenge/readme.md

 Developer dependencies
 ----------------------
-In order to automate some tasks like bundling the app or running the tests some 3rd party code is used.
-Please see `package.json` for a detailed list of all the used 3rd party dependencies.
+In order to automate some of the tasks, such as bundling the app or running the tests, some 3rd party code is used.
+Please see `package.json` for a detailed list of all the 3rd party dependencies used.